28 May Get A Real Estate License In Arizona

 - Of the honesty, truthfulness, character and competency of the applicant.

 - That the applicant has not had a real estate license denied within one year, or revoked within two years immediately preceding the application.

 - That the applicant is at least 18 years of age when applying for a license.

 Arizona is a non-reciprocal licensing state.

 Reciprocal licensing means that a person who holds an active real estate license in good standing in another state can practice real estate without fulfilling the educational and testing requirements.
 Some states have reciprocity with other states and some do not.
 Arizona does not have any reciprocal license agreements, so the only way to get a real estate license in Arizona is to complete the educational and testing requirements there.

-All of the educational requirements in Arizona MUST be completed in a classroom setting.
-There is no option for online pre-licensing in Arizona.
+All of the educational requirements in Arizona can be completed in a classroom setting or online.
 The states that attract retirees use the classroom requirement to make it harder for part-timers and retired real estate agents from other states to compete with the full-time agents in Arizona.